 - In 2010, promotion for the upcoming Gintama movie was changed so that Shinpachi appeared to be the main focus.
 Worth it for Gintoki's expression in the cutaway panel alone.

-- In 2012, [adult swim] actually resurrected CN's much loved Toonami block for one night only, with all new recorded lines from TOM 3, airing episodes of nostalgic anime like Outlaw Star, The Big O, Dragon Ball Z, and other shows that had previously aired on both Toonami and Adult Swim.
-This case is notable because fan reaction was so overwhelmingly positive and widespread that Cartoon Network is reviving the block.
+- In 2012, [adult swim] brought CN's much loved Toonami block Back from the Dead for one night only, with all new recorded lines from TOM 3, airing episodes of nostalgic anime like Outlaw Star, The Big O, Dragon Ball Z, and other shows that had previously aired on both Toonami and Adult Swim.
+This case is notable because fan reaction was so overwhelmingly positive and widespread that Cartoon Network brought the block back for good a month later!

 - For April Fools Day 2014, the fan site ToonamiFaithful.com uploaded an article claiming that Dragon Ball Z, one of Toonami's biggest Killer Apps during its Cartoon Network years, would be returning uncut and in 16:9 HD... and would be taking up the entire lineup, pushing every show currently airing off the block.
 The article, which was written to be as conspicuous as possible, even included fake quotes from FUNimation and Williams Street.
 The reaction was mixed, from those who took the joke in good spirits, to those who were pissed that it was just a joke, and to those who were convinced that it was actually true (to the point where some people on Twitter asked Jason DeMarco for confirmation).
 The joke itself was made ominously prophetic, however, when it was announced shortly after that Toonami would be airing the Cooler's Revenge movie, and even more so when, on that same night the movie aired, it was announced that the 2009 recut Dragon Ball Z Kai would eventually be coming to Toonami.